camfeghali/my-docs/content/5-docker/2-commands.md

 ```

 - `-d` Used to run in detached mode (in the background)
-- `-v` Used to mount a volume from local inside the container
+- `-v` Used to mount a volume from local inside the container.
-- `ro` Used to define Read Only permissions for the container
+- `ro` Give Read Only permissions to the container on the volume.
+- `--rm` Used to remove a container when stopped.
+Will also removed anonymous volume created for it.

 # Stop container